 Created by Swiss-based CERN scientists — the company that created ProtonMail, the encrypted email service — the free version of ProtonVPN will not record browsing history, display privacy-invading ads, sell private data to third parties, or limit your downloads.
-Instead, it encrypts your data using AES-256 and 4096 RSA, and thus cannot share your data with any authorities.
+Instead, it encrypts your data using AES-256 and 4096 RSA, and thus cannot share your data with anyone.
 ProtonVPN supports two secure VPN protocols — IKEv2/IPSec and OpenVPN — and encrypts your DNS so that your browsing cannot be found via DNS queries.
 It also features split-tunnel support, letting you choose which traffic flows through the VPN, and a kill switch to guard against disconnects.
 Free users can only connect one device to free servers in Japan, the Netherlands, or the U.S., while paid subscribers can access 1,000 high-speed servers in 50 countries, and access blocked or censored content and stream videos.
 Paid versions — which cost $48 (Basic) or $96 per year (Plus) — support a range of features like file sharing, BitTorrent, and Tor over VPN, and the ability to connect two and five devices at a time, respectively.

 VyprVPN has a solid track record for online privacy and security.
 It owns and runs its own networks independent of third parties, doesn’t share your data with anyone, and only keeps logs of IP addresses, connection times, and bytes used for 30 days.
 It’s got a huge worldwide reach of 700 servers and 200,000+ IPs spanning 70 countries and 6 continents.
 It supports 256-bit encryption, allowing you to freely browse from anywhere.
 It all happens via the proprietary Chameleon technology, which masks the VPN service, especially if you want to stream content from a different country and bypass censorship and other restrictions.
 VyprVPN lets you configure the app to automatically connect based on your preferences — such as any time you join an untrustworthy network.
 Test drive the service with a free, three-day, ad-free trial.